 A Celebration Marking Two Decades of Partnership Between TouroCOM and Harlem Community

-Community Leaders Gather for Fundraiser at Touro College of Osteopathic Medicine to Honor Commitment to Educate Underrepresented Students and Improve Healthcare in Harlem
+Community Leaders Gather for Fundraiser at Touro College of Osteopathic Medicine to Honor Commitment to Educate Local Students and Improve Healthcare in Harlem

-Sponsored by Peapack Private Bank & Trust and NYC Health + Hospitals Harlem, the event included awards for leadership, community impact and alumni dedication, and a “Fireside Chat” with community leaders and alumni that addressed health disparities and doctor shortages in underserved communities.
+Sponsored by Peapack Private Bank & Trust and NYC Health + Hospitals Harlem, the event included awards for leadership, community impact and alumni dedication, and a “Fireside Chat” with community leaders and alumni that addressed health outcomes and doctor shortages.

 Over $60,000 was raised for student scholarships and to advance the school’s mission.